 Professional readiness and career planning is an important step for student-athletes thinking about the transition after their athletic career concludes.
 Having a strong grasp of these skills must go beyond resume-building and include topics like finding your passion and career exploration, effective networking and interviewing techniques, developing an executive presence, mentoring and professional relationship building and how to effectively leverage their celebrity towards their career goals.

-Establishing a personal brand beyond a student-athlete’s sport is an important step, especially learning how to leverage their celebrity status for off-the-field success, while playing, through networking and intentional conversations.
+Establishing a personal brand beyond a student-athlete’s sport is an important step, especially learning how to leverage their celebrity status for off-the-field success, while playing, through networking and intentional conversation.
 Much of what makes a student-athlete’s brand, value and potential possible is intangible.
-Whether it’s your likeness, idea or name and your intellectual property has value and requires protection.
-If it’s trademarks, copyrights, patents, trade secrets and domain names, athletes can learn to protect and leverage your intellectual property and IP rights, now and in the future.

 Managing personal relationships

-Managing personal relationships is one of the most emotional challenges athletes face on a regular basis.
+Managing personal relationships is one of the most emotional challenges student-athletes face on a regular basis.
 Understanding how to say no, in addition to learning the right way to yes, are critical skills to acquire.
-Additionally, with the growth of the #METOO movement and numerous high-profile domestic abuse cases in the national news, athletes don’t need to have a discussion on domestic abuse being wrong.
-Where they need the help is understanding issues like de-escalating tense situations, avoiding the risk and appearance of questionable situations, establishing positive relationships, and understanding the breadth of what is considered domestic violence.
+Additionally, with the growth of the #METOO movement and numerous high-profile domestic abuse cases in the national news, student-athletes don’t need to have a discussion on domestic abuse being wrong.
+Where they need the help is understanding issues like de-escalating tense situations, avoiding the risk and appearance of questionable situations, and establishing positive relationships.

 - Setting Yourself Up For Success: Understanding Your Decision Making Process